Peer Reviewed Publications

 Is There Wealth Stability Across Generations?
 Evidence from Panel Study, 1984-2013 (Download Here)

 Abstract: The wealth accumulation of parents appears to be strongly determinative of the wealth holdings of their adult children.
 However, previous research finds that parent-to-child estimates are likely to underestimate the full extent of social mobility and inequality in the US economy.
-This paper includes a focus on the grandparent generation in order to provide a more complete picture on economic transfers in the extended family.
-Using panel data, this paper finds that grandparents and parents have significant effects on asset (e.g. stocks, savings, homeownership) and net wealth building for the current generation.
-As a result, the children of white parents and grandparents may have higher wealth positions, but there is little intergenerational mobility in wealth.
-Also, while the children of black parents and grandparents have wealth positions that lag far behind that of white families, black children still also face very little intergenerational mobility in wealth.
+This paper includes a focus on the grandparent generation in order to provide a more complete picture on economic transfers in the extended family, and place the current generation’s asset and wealth building process in a larger demographic context.
+Using longitudinal data, this paper finds that grandparents and parents have significant effects on asset (e.g. stocks, savings, homeownership) and net wealth building for the current generation.
+For the children of parents and grandparents at the top or bottom of the wealth distribution, there appears to be stability in wealth.
 These findings shed light on the connection between intergenerational networks, asset building, and intergroup disparities in wealth.

-Does Poverty ‘All in the Family’ Explain the Racial Wealth Gap? (with Darrick Hamilton, William Darity Jr.)
+Economic Insecurity in the Family Tree and the Racial Wealth Gap (with Darrick Hamilton, William Darity Jr.) (Download Here)

-Abstract: Previous research demonstrates that affluence and poverty in familial networks can act as contributors to wealth inequality.
-Using data from 1984-2013 Panel Study of Income Dynamics, we find that, compared to their white counterparts, third generation middle income black families (adult children) are more prone to have relatives (siblings, parents, and grandparents) that face poverty, unemployment, and wealth disparity.
+Abstract: A growing body of research documents that middle income households are increasingly facing a higher prevalence of economic insecurity in relatives.
+Other research demonstrates that poverty and affluence in familial networks can act as contributors to wealth inequality.
+We use panel data and find that, compared to their white counterparts, third generation middle income black families (adult children) are more prone to have relatives (e.g. siblings, parents, and grandparents) that face poverty, unemployment, and wealth disparity.
 As a check for consistency, we explore the cousin dimension of the extended family.
 We find that asset poverty is more pronounced throughout the life course of middle income black cousins, relative to their white peers.
-A decomposition of the wealth disparity reveals that economic hardship in the family tree is a unique contributor to the black-white wealth gap among middle income earners.
+A decomposition of the wealth disparity reveals that economic insecurity in the family tree is one of the largest contributors to the black-white wealth gap among middle income earners.

 Measuring the Racial Wealth Gap (with Fenaba Addo, Darrick Hamilton)